sddevelopment-be/penguin-pragmatic-patterns/docs/X_Appendix/Glossary/HOME.md

 An initial program, usually stored on ROM or EEPROM memory, to initiallize all aspects of the system.

+### Bounded buffer

+A type of buffer uses with shared memory IPC.
+Bounded buffers can only use a fixed amount of memory space.

 ## C

 ### Caching